tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 ---
 title: An Introduction to Client-side JavaScript
 shortname: JS Client Side
-datetime: 2020-10-06 00:00:00 Z
+datetime: 2024-08-20 00:00:00 Z
-date: 2020-10-06
+date: 2024-08-20
 tags:
     - html
     - javascript
-preview: Have you ever thought to yourself while building a website, how could I create HTML elements and bind them to the DOM?
-This article explains some of the fundamentals for interacting with the DOM tree using client-side JavaScript.
+preview: Have you ever thought to yourself while building a website, how could I manipulate the DOM?
+Possibly create new HTML elements or modify existing elements?
+This article explains some of the fundamentals for interacting with the DOM using client-side JavaScript.
 permalink: "/writing/{{ title | slug }}/"
 demo_link: https://browserjs-intro.netlify.app/
 ---

 {{ preview }}

 Maybe you've been tasked with writing a function that creates multiple `<li>` list elements.
-If you wanted to programmaticlly set attributes and apply styles, this is where the power client-side JavaScript really shines!
+If you wanted to create these HTML elements programmaticlly and set attributes along with applying styles, this is where the power of client-side JavaScript really shines!

 Client-side means that the JavaScript code is run on the client machine, which is the browser.
-Server-side JavaScript means that the code is run on the server which is serving web pages.
+Server-side JavaScript means that the code is run on a server and won't be executed in a browser environment.

 <h2 class="post-heading">This post will aim to cover:</h2>

+1. Manipulating and modifying the DOM with JavaScript
-1. Virtually creating HTML elements in JavaScript
+1. Creating HTML elements
-2. Creating and setting attributes to HTML DOM elements
+2. Creating and setting attributes for HTML elements
-3. Binding the created HTML elements to the DOM
+3. Binding newly created HTML elements to the DOM

 <h2 class="post-heading">What is JavaScript?</h2>